“You are a very interesting mix of tiger and kindness”

 When Texas businesses invest more in litigation than they can collect, they lose — even when they receive a favorable judgment.
 When you are considering litigation you need to know the assets and evaluate the people who would be involved in defending collection.
 But you need something more, if you are considering litigation.

-I offer case evaluations for businesses throughout Texas and in other states.
+I offer case evaluations for businesses in Austin, throughout Texas, and in other states.
 In these evaluations, we not only review the assets the other parties possess, but we also review the potential costs of litigation and the likelihood of prevailing at trial or negotiating a favorable settlement amount.

 If you have obtained a judgment and you are unable to collect on it, you may need an attorney’s assistance with post-judgment collection.
 I help my clients take action to collect judgments, even when the defendants’ assets are difficult to obtain.